 If you’re not someone who’s in the habit of flipping the package over to peruse the numerals, this post is for you.
 With a few tips and a handful of visual comparisons, I’m hoping to convince you that looking at labels is fascinating, practical, and worthwhile even; especially for staple foods you regularly keep stocked in your fridge and pantry, like bread, bagels, and buns.

 Probably the most important place to start is with the serving size.
 All the values you see on the label for fat, fiber, etc. are based on that reference serving, like 1 slice, 2 pieces, or 1/2 cup.
 If you typically eat 3 servings or 1/2 a serving these values all need adjusting.
-And then we’re talking about doing math, which pretty much no one likes talking or thinking about, especially when they’re in a rush at the grocery store or in a rush trying to get dinner on the table.
+And then we’re talking about doing math, which pretty much no one likes talking or thinking about, especially when they’re in a rush at the grocery store or hurrying to get dinner on the table.
 The place to look next is at the calories.
-So today I thought I’d start simple with just this one value off of the labels and just one type of food: I’ll compare calories in a variety of bread, bun, and bagel choices to show you how they differ and how they’re similar.
+So today I thought I’d start simple with just this one value off of the labels and just one type of food: I’ll compare calories in a variety of bread-like choices to show you how they differ and how they’re similar.

 But wait a second…isn’t counting calories kind of old school?
 No way.
 It’s a time-honored technique that still works wonders.
 I know everyone these days is excited about intermittent fasting, and Paleo, and Whole 30 for better health and weight management but that’s just because they’re just the newest trends.
 I’m still a firm believer that calories matter.
 And I’ve got the science to back me up.

 OK, enough with the nutritional proselytizing.
 Let’s move on to the actual numbers.
 To start, just look at this spread from 25 to 280 calories.
 There’s quite a bit of variation among these carbohydrates.

 Serving sizes are tricky.
 What we think of as “one” bread or starch serving isn’t always in agreement with what food manufacturers or bakers think is one serving.
 You can make some smart and smarter choices by comparing products side by side, and I’ve taken the liberty of doing that for you…in pictures.

 First off, let’s look at buns.
-Veggie burgers are ever-present in our freezer, so burger buns are ever-present in our pantry.
+Veggie burgers are ever-present in my freezer, so burger buns are ever-present in my pantry.
 The first guideline to getting good grains is to opt for whole grains whenever possible, which I’ve done with all of today’s examples.

 The serving size on each is 1 bun, and they each hold 1 burger, but you can see there’s quite a difference in calories.
 Both are whole grain products, but if your goal is weight loss 160 is better than 210.
 If your goal is weight gain, 210 is better than 160.
 Amiright?

 Should I point out that frozen waffles make a great bread substitute?
 Think about using them in other ways besides slapped on a plate covered in syrup.
-They can be quickly-prepared and portable breakfast “breads” topped with apple butter, tahini spread, or mashed avocado.
+They can be quickly-prepared and portable breakfast “breads” topped with:

 Dave’s Killer Bread makes two sizes of loaves: regular and thin-sliced.
 The difference in calories is significant.
 Two small pieces have the same amount of calories as one large slice.
 Two large slices would give you 280 calories and two small slices would give you 140 calories.
 I’m no algebraic genius, but I’m pretty sure that’s half!
 So if you can be happy with a sandwich made on the thinner bread, think how much you’ll save!